moloco/docs/van-sdk/android.md

 Click Next, then click the **Finish** button when it is activated.
 When your project is generated, the project navigator defaults to ‘Android’ format.

-Expand the project tree by clicking the triangle next to SampleVanApp (or whatever you named your project).
+Expand the project tree by clicking the triangle next to VanSampleApp (or whatever you named your project).
 In the directory structure are two important gradle files:
 - The first is the build.gradle file located in the project’s root folder.
 We’ll refer to this build.gradle file as `project level build.gradle` file.
 - The second is the build.gradle file that appears when you expand the app folder.
 We’ll refer to this file as the `application level build.gradle` file.